mvolkmann/blog/src/astro.md

 These describe HTML that will be rendered on the server.
 This can contain three sections:

-- optional front matter
+- optional component script

-  This section begins and ends with a line containing only three dashes, referred to as "code fences".
+  This section begins and ends with lines that only contain three dashes, referred to as "code fences".
-  Between these, write JavaScript code.
+  This is is the same syntax that is used in Markdown files for "front matter".
+  Write JavaScript code inside the code fences.
   If TypeScript was enabled for the project, it can be used here.
   This code can: